 However, after flourishing for several decades, silk painting has revealed the inadequacy of materials.
 That is, with a humid climate, preserving a picture is not easy.
 Mold is the most dangerous enemy of silk paintings.
 When infected with mold, silk painting cannot be repaired.

-Among the materials discovered by the French teacher very early in Vietnam, lacquer paintings at that time are just the traits of temple and decoration on the statue.
+Among the materials discovered by the French teacher very early in Vietnam, lacquer paintings at that time are just the traits of the temple and decoration on the statue.
 Nguyen Gia Tri artist took a deeper look at the possibilities of expressing this material on the paintings.
 He was so successful that even the French artist in the capital of visual art has to learn.
 After 1954, Vietnamese lacquer painting was considered a specialty of Vietnamese identity.
 Not only has it been in the painters’ workshop but also widely used in the field of handicraft production.

 Two of the four leading painters of modern Vietnamese painting, Nguyen Sang and Nguyen Tu Nghiem almost devoted their entire life to lacquer painting.
 They have searched for a lot of techniques and new color palettes for lacquer painting.
-Their paintings have shown the pure art, only bring a message of conveying beauty to the viewer.
+Their paintings have shown pure art, only bring a message of conveying beauty to the viewer.

 Over the past two decades, Vietnamese paintings have become more open and creative.
-There have been not many restrictions on the exploration.
+There have been not many restrictions on exploration.
 And the pride of traditional material with national identity also no longer unique position.
 Painting is gradually returning to the concept of Europe and the world, using the main material of oil painting.